 The history of the Faculty of Engineering at The University of Hong Kong dates back to the very foundation of the University in 1911 and the appointment of the first Chair of Engineering in 1912.
 Before the Second World War, it satisfied Hong Kong’s demand for qualified engineers, and also provided China with first-rate professionals.
-In the postwar era, its Department of Civil Engineering played a significant part in the rebuilding of Hong Kong and provided the professional talents to support the territory’s developments as a dynamic industrial centre in the 1960s and 1970s.
+In the postwar era, its Department of Civil Engineering played a significant part in the rebuilding of Hong Kong and provided the professional talents to support the development of Hong Kong as a dynamic industrial centre in the 1960s and 1970s.
 A large proportion of Hong Kong’s senior engineers and managers in public utilities, government and industry are graduates of the Faculty.

 Although the Faculty of Engineering remained small until the general expansion of the University in 1960s and 1970s, it kept pace with developments in the engineering world and is always in the forefront of engineering research.
 The Faculty began its first academic year in 1912-13, with 37 students out of a total of 54 undergraduates and had since developed into one of the largest Faculty in the University with five departments providing first-degree, postgraduate and research degrees in a number of important fields of modern engineering, technology and computer science.
 These include civil engineering, environmental engineering, computer science, information systems, computer engineering, electrical energy systems engineering, electrical and electronic engineering, mechanical engineering, building services engineering, communication engineering, communication and information technology, geotechnical engineering, industrial engineering and technology management, engineering management, electronic commerce and internet computing, logistics engineering and supply chain management, and software engineering.

 As one of the University’s founding faculties, the mission of the Faculty is to innovate through world-class education and cutting-edge research; to conduct interdisciplinary and international collaboration to overcome regional and global challenges, and to create impact on knowledge-based economy through technology development and entrepreneurship.
 The emphasis is on the balance between technical and non-technical subjects, theoretical foundation and practical design and applications, and the education of the mind as well as the whole person.